Lu Kuo-hua

 Lu Kuo-hua (呂國華 (吕国华, Lǚ Guóhuá); born 22 February 1956) is a politician in the Republic of China.
 He was the Magistrate of Yilan County from 2005 to 2009.

+Education

+Lu graduated from Fu Jen Catholic University with a bachelor's degree in sociology then earned a master's degree from National Taiwan University.

 Yilan County Magistrate

 2005 Yilan County magistrate election

 Lu was elected Magistrate of Yilan County after winning the 2005 Republic of China local election as the Kuomintang candidate on 3 December 2005.
 He took office on 20 December 2005.

 2009 Yilan County magistrate election

 Lu joined the 2009 Republic of China local election on 5 December 2009 representing the Kuomintang.
 However, he lost to Democratic Progressive Party candidate Lin Tsung-hsien.